-Transalpina Road Trip & Cooking with the LocalsWith: Gabriela
+Transalpina Road Trip & Cooking Lessons from VillagersWith: Ioana 1

 What you need to know about this Transalpina Road & Cooking with Locals Trip:

-- This is a private trip for small groups.
+- This is a private trip starting from Bucharest available on request.
 Minimum booking required for 2 people

 - Included: transport from Bucharest to Novaci by train and bus, local transport in Novaci, one night stay, all meals, cooking workshop, visit to private museum and road trip to Transalpina

 - 1 night accommodation in a traditional guesthouse (clean rooms, big common spaces, en suite bath) aka Romanian household

 - Perfect chance to get some amazing pics on Transalpina, one of the highest road in Romania!

 - You will see a traditional Romanian blouse collection and also do a road trip on Transalpina Road to admire the views